HathorNetwork/rfcs/text/0000-merged-mining-with-bitcoin.md

 In order to preserve the property the hash of a block has of representing the difficulty, we have to change what is hashed.
-Note that this is different from what Namecoin does, which is changing how the difficutly is calculated instead of how the hash is calculated, also note that the hash function is still the same, only the function input changes depending if the block as an AuxPOW.
+Note that this is different from what Namecoin does, which is changing how the difficutly is calculated instead of how the hash is calculated.
+Also note that the hash function is still the same, only the function input changes depending if the block has an AuxPOW.

 - If there is no AuxPOW there is no change: hash `[block_without_nonce][nonce]`.
 - If there is AuxPOW, then hash `[bitcoin_header]`.